cinghie/wordpress-starter-pack/wp-content/plugins/pixelyoursite/readme.txt

 TRACK EVERYTHING WITH A SINGLE PLUGIN:

-* The Facebook Pixel: one click install
+* The Meta Pixel (Facebook Pixel): one click install

 * Facebook Conversion API: add a token and we send all events using CAPI